UConn forces 28 turnovers in 64-40 win over Maine

 Maine: The Black Bears have not beaten the Huskies since a 79-73 win in Orono on Feb.
 15, 1978.
 They have now lost 14 straight the Huskies and fall to 16-85 in the series.

 UConn: Nine players scored for the Huskies, who were without swingman Sid Wilson.
 The 6-foot-7 sophomore suffered a knee injury in UConn’s 80-55 rout of Miami last week.
 He had been averaging 4.5 points and 2.3 rebounds this season.
+Hurley said Wilson could return this week.

 UP NEXT